org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 All detail filling steps provide two methods:

-- `shouldMissingInformationBeFilled(vulnerability)`: tells the process to fill details on a vulnerability, or skip it.
+- `shouldMissingInformationBeFilled(vulnerability)`: tells the process to fill details on a vulnerability or skip it.
-  This is usually decided by checking whether there is no description or URL yet, if the name matches a certain pattern or whether an advisory with the given source is present.
+  This is usually decided by checking whether there is no description or URL yet if the name matches a certain pattern or whether an advisory with the given source is present.
 - `fillDetailsOnVulnerability(vulnerability)`: the actual method that fills the details.
 This is different from step to step, but it usually involves adding a description, URL, references, CVSS data, advisor data and more.